erostedt/mana/README.md

 mana is a small project regarding edit_distances/stringdiff and autocomplete.

-This project is not intended for any professional use, but it is free to use by whomever wants to.

 The main package is in pkg/mana and contains:
  - deque.go -> Implementation of a double ended queue.
 (This comes shipped with go as list.List, but I wanted to make my own)
  - dict.go  -> Implementation of a dictionary/hashmap.
 (This comes shipped with go as map      , but I wanted to make my own)